InternetOfPeers/hiero-json-rpc-relay-proxy/packages/prover/README.md

 ### Contributing

 1. Ensure all tests pass: `npm test`
-2. Follow the existing code style
-3. Add tests for new functionality
+2. Add tests for new functionality
-4. Update documentation as needed
+3. Update documentation as needed

 ## License